MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ## Overview of Virtual Appointments

 The Virtual Appointments app provides a central hub for all your virtual appointment needs in Microsoft Teams.
-Users can schedule and manage virtual appointments, view analytics to gain insight into virtual appointment activity, get real-time status updates, and send appointment reminders to attendees.
+Admins and users can schedule and manage virtual appointments, view analytics to gain insight into virtual appointment activity, get real-time status updates, and send appointment reminders to attendees.

 :::image type="content" source="media/manage-virtual-appointments-app-home.png" alt-text="Screenshot of the Home page in the Virtual Appointments app" lightbox="media/manage-virtual-appointments-app-home.png":::